chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 :ref:`The_Const_Intent`) to avoid surprises for programmers coming from languages where everything is passed by ``in`` or ``ref`` intent by default.
-Exceptions are made for types where modification is considered part of its nature, such as types used for synchronization (like ``atomic``) and arrays.
+Exceptions are made for types where modification is considered part of their nature, such as types used for synchronization (like ``atomic``) and arrays.

 Default argument passing for tuples generally matches the default